wy82/Fast-Robots/docs/_pages/lab-11.md

 Furthermore, because the ToF sensor readings were taken continuously throughout the observation loop, the sensor readings

+Finally, because the robot doesn't rotate on its center axis, we convert the distance measurements into equivalent distance measurements from the center of rotation.
+Consequently, this would mean that the algorithm is localizing the center of rotation, rather than the actual position of the robot.
+This isn't a huge issue, since converting the localization results to the pose of the robot just amounts to a simple translation that depends on the radius of the rotation and the angle of the robot.

 ```python
 async def perform_observation_loop(self, rot_vel=120):
     self.ble.start_notify(self.ble.uuid['RX_STRING'], self.get_data)